openstack/designate/doc/source/howtos/sink-notifications.rst

     #format = '%(octet0)s-%(octet1)s-%(octet2)s-%(octet3)s.%(domain)s'
     format = '%(instance_name)s.%(domain)s'

-This will setup the sink to consume from the new topic we created specifically for designate-sink.
+This will setup designate-sink to consume from the new topic we created specifically (named designate_sink).
 There are two choices for the format of the A record.